Jeremie-Po/LaravelFromScratch/README.md

 - 3 Can/Cannot

-authorize a user to do something :
+test if a user can do something :

 ```
 // Gate::authorize('edit-job', $job);